tinkernerd/TinkerVault/Info-Tech/Lights.md

+---
+dg-publish: true
+---

 The are many types of lights with a large array of function and quality.
 This document aims to become a definitive source of information for anyone looking for quality lights and lighting information.
 It is not a marketing guide produced by someone who has no theoretical or practical experience.

 First a short primer on electricity as it will be helpful later on

-Our focus is [LED] lights and understanding the general properties of light.
+Our focus is [LED](led) lights and understanding the general properties of light.

 [LED] lights are offered in a variety of formats, which we cover below.